Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Classes/The Hex.md

 ## Improvements

-b Get +1 Weird, max +3. b Take another Rote. b Get +1 Cool, max +2. b Take another Rote. b Get +1 Charm, max +2. b Take another Rote. b Get +1 Sharp, max +2. b Take another Hex move, or an additional Rote. b Take another Hex move, or an additional Rote. b Take a Haven, like [[the Expert]] has, with two options. b Take a move from another playbook.
+b Get +1 Weird, max +3. b Take another Rote. b Get +1 Cool, max +2. b Take another Rote. b Get +1 Charm, max +2. b Take another Rote. b Get +1 Sharp, max +2. b Take another Hex move, or an additional Rote. b Take another Hex move, or an additional Rote. b Take a Haven, like [[The Expert]] has, with two options. b Take a move from another playbook.

 After you have leveled up five times, you qualify for [[advanced improvements]] in addition to these.
 They’re below.